paolomonella/ursus/documentation.md

 ## XML/TEI encoding strategy for the AL

-In my previous <a href="http://www1.unipa.it/paolo.monella/lincei/edition.html">Vespa Project</a>, I had used an extremely granular encoding strategy (at the grapheme level, by means of `<g>` elements each with an @xml:id) to explicitly encode the alphabetic meaning of every grapheme.
+In my previous <a href="http://www1.unipa.it/paolo.monella/lincei/edition.html">Vespa Project</a>, I had used an extremely granular encoding strategy (at the grapheme level, by means of `<g>` elements each with an `@xml:id`) to explicitly encode the alphabetic meaning of every grapheme.

-On the other side, in the overwhelming majority of cases, 'case 1' applies, therefore from a practical viewpoint the encoding strategy of my Vespa Project seems excessive and unnecessary.
-For the same reason, also personalizing the XML/TEI to introduce tags to explicitly distinguish the two levels (a strategy similar to that applied by the <a href="http://menota.org/tekstarkiv.xml">Menota Archive</a> for other purposes) seems unnecessary: software can compute and output a complete transcription at the AL based on the mechanism described in 'case 1' and the markup described in 'case 2' above.
+However, in the overwhelming majority of cases, 'case 1' applies, therefore from a practical viewpoint the encoding strategy of my Vespa Project seems excessive and unnecessary.
+For the same reason, also personalizing the XML/TEI to introduce tags to explicitly distinguish the two levels (a strategy similar to that applied by the <a href="http://menota.org/tekstarkiv.xml">Menota Archive</a> for other purposes) seems unnecessary: software can compute and output a complete transcription at the Alphabetic Layer based on the mechanism described in 'case 1' (i.e. by using the XML/TEI transcription and the GToS file) and based on the markup described in 'case 2' above.